Yacimientos Carboníferos Río Turbio: Back to public administration

 In December 2004, the Ministry of Federal Planning (headed by Julio de Vido) announced the construction of a 35 MW thermal power station, a 40 million dollars investment.
 It would be built by Skoda.

 In 2006, Julio de Vido announced the construction of a 240 MW thermal power station in Rio Turbio, aimed not only for energy generation, but also for demand creation for the mine's coal.
 It was then announced that the works would last three and a half-years (finishing in 2011), 1400 jobs would be created, and the energy would be turned over to the national interconnection for its use in the whole country.

 This new power plant would demand 1.2 million tonnes of coal a year, which would be a powerful incentive for increasing the mine production.
 It would also be able to process the coal without having to purify it.
 During the construction, several changes to the works were approved, which caused several delays.
-It would be built by Isolux Corsan, after outbiding a consortium formed by Roggio and Skoda in a public tender.
+It would be built by Isolux Corsan, after outbiding a consortium formed by Roggio Group and Skoda in a public tender.
 The winning company and its management is under investigation by the Spanish Justice for bribery in the Rio Turbio case.

 In September 2015, the ignition process for the first module of the power plant began, using fuel oil.
 This process was estimated to last 12 months, but was interrupted two months later, in November 2015.

 Also in September 2015, then-president Cristina Fernández de Kirchner carried out a symbolic start-up of a turbine at the plant for its inauguration.
 The second turbine was still under construction, therefore the power plant was still not finished, producing only 23 of the 240 MW it was designed for.
 The total investment in the power plant accumulated US$700 million as 2015.

 Attempt of creation of a new public company

 YCRT S.A. is, since 2002, in a precarious legal status, being intervened (administrated) by the government while still being a sociedad anónima.
-The company does not have the legal entity type of Sociedad del Estado (State-owned enterprise), neither an organic law that establishes its internal structure, what would bring certainty and transparence to the operation.
+The company does not have the legal entity type of a state-owned enterprise, neither an organic law that establishes its internal structure, what would bring certainty and transparence to the operation.
 This kind of state-intervention in Argentina is, by nature, only temporary, with the mission to regularizing an anomalous situation within a company.

-With this concern, in November 2015, months before a new government took office, the Argentine Chamber of Deputies approved a bill to create a new state-owned company, called Yacimientos Carboníferos Fiscales Sociedad del Estado (YCFSE), that would control the mine, the rail and port, and the Rio Turbio Power Plant.
+With this concern, in November 2015, months before a new government took office, the Argentine Chamber of Deputies approved a bill to create a new state-owned company, called Yacimientos Carboníferos Fiscales Sociedad del Estado (YCFSE), that would control the mine, the rail and port, and the Río Turbio Power Plant.

 The billed was blocked in the Argentine Senate due to not accomplishing quorum.
 A new was tried in 2016, but was also unsuccessful.